ravi-aratchige/spacefarer/README.md

 pip install virtualenv
 ```

-To create and activate a virtual environment, enter the following commands (in the terminal opened up from the ):
+To create and activate a virtual environment, enter the following commands after moving into the `spacefarer` folder as done in the previous step:

 ```shell
 # Create a virtual environment named 'env':